What happens after treatment for neuroblastoma?

 A benefit of follow-up care is that it gives you a chance to discuss any questions and concerns that arise during and after your child’s recovery.
 For example, almost any cancer treatment can have side effects.
-Some may last for a few weeks to several months, but others can be permanent.
-It is important to report any new symptoms to the doctor right away so that the cause can be found and treated, if needed.
+Some might last for only a short time, but others can last longer or might not show up until months or even years later.
+It’s important to report any new symptoms to the doctor right away so that the cause can be found and treated, if needed.

 It is also important to keep health insurance coverage.
 Tests and doctor visits cost a lot, and even though no one wants to think of the cancer coming back, this could happen.